celestial-101/Backend_Liv2Train_RaviRanjan/README.md

 1.Get All Training Centers - localhost:8080/centers in Postman.
 2.For Creating a new Training Center - localhost:8080/create
-Add Header Content-Type to application/json, then add body as shown in Body to create a Training Center :
+Add Header Content-Type to application/json, then add body as shown below to create a Training Center :
  {
  	"centerName" :"KR.Solutions",
 "centerCode":"12cvbn749812",